 One the biggest barriers to efficient let down is your emotional state.
 If you’re relaxed, comfortable and calm, the let-down is more likely to occur as normal.
 If you’re stressed, uncomfortable or distracted, the let-down may be slower.

 We suggest feeding in a quiet place and avoiding public feeding for the first few days and weeks, while you get to know your baby and their feeding habits.
 That way you can relax in the comfort of your own home and give your baby the full attention they need.

 To mums yet to try breastfeeding, the idea that babies and mothers experience attachment problems may sound odd.
 Surely there’s only one way to suck on a nipple, right?

-Nipple attachment is a learned skill, and your baby, desperate and hungry may take shortcuts to fasten in way which could end up hurting you.
+Nipple attachment is a learned skill, and your baby, desperate and hungry, may try to take shortcuts to drink the milk in a way which could end up hurting you.

 The recommended way to help your baby find the best attachment is to let them discover it for themselves, with a technique called baby-led attachment (BLA).
 There is a fabulous how-to video on the Raising Children website.

 What to look for in a healthy, normal attachment:

 – Chin pressed into breast and nose clear or just touching breast above nipple